The History Behind Hungenberg Produce

 Founder, Don Hungenberg has since retired, and spends his days playing golf, and checking up on the business he built – making sure his children, and grandchildren are working hard.

-Today, Hungenberg Produce ships carrots and cabbage all over the United States.
-Buying Colorado grown carrots and cabbage promises you are receiving premier vegetables grown in the best methods from our field to your table, in the freshest manner possible.
+Today, Hungenberg Produce ships carrots all over the United States.
+Buying Colorado grown carrots promises you are receiving premier vegetables grown in the best methods from our field to your table, in the freshest manner possible.